kalibera/rchk/README.md

 	* `cd rchk/src ; env LLVM=/usr/lib/llvm-4.0 make ; cd ..`
-	* customize `scripts/config.inc` (set root of LLVM, WLLVM, and rchk), LLVM would be `/usr/lib/llvm-4.0`, WLLVM would be `/usr/local/bin`, RCHK would be the path to rchk directory created by git in step (8).
+	* customize `scripts/config.inc` (set root of LLVM, WLLVM, and rchk), LLVM would be `/usr/lib/llvm-4.0`, WLLVM would be `/usr/local/bin`, RCHK would be the path to rchk directory created by git.

 To use rchk with LLVM 6, modify the steps above as follows: